Penn State Nittany Lions field hockey: Stadium

 Penn State has played its home games at the Penn State Field Hockey Complex since its opening in 2005.
-The complex has a seating capacity of 750, and boasts an advanced field watering system as well as floodlights that allow for the playing of night games.
+The complex was renovated in 2022-2023, increasing the seating capacity to 1,200 as well as adding an enclosed press booth, locker room space for officials, a ticket office, public restrooms and concession areas.
+Upgrades were also made to the home and visiting team dressing areas.
+The scoreboard was upgraded in 2012 to include a 20' x 10' video screen.
+The field itself boasts an advanced field watering system as well as floodlights that allow for the playing of night games.
 Built adjacent to Bigler Field, the former home of the Nittany Lions field hockey program, the Penn State Field Hockey Complex has witnessed success both on the field and in the stands; in both 2005 and 2006, Penn State did not lose a home game all season, while in 2006 the school finished fifth in the country in home attendance (2006 was the first year that the NCAA kept attendance statistics for field hockey).
 Before the Nittany Lions field hockey team moved to the complex in 2005, it had previously played at four other venues: Pollock Field (1964–75), Lady Lion Field (1976–88), Holuba Hall (1989–95), and Bigler Field (1996–2004).